 Workgroup Chairs are provided a scaffold/format to follow to develop the APSS.
 Deviations from the Foundation’s traditional format and approach is discouraged to ensure consistency among all topics.

 What is expected of an APSS workgroup member?

 - Participation, on average, of three sixty-minute calls each year to review and discuss the current state and future development of APSS.

-- Monitoring and responding, when appropriate, to messages in Workgroup Discussion Boards – an online forum for communication between workgroup members.
+- Posting suggested edits, feedback and relevant resources via Workgroup Discussion Boards – an online forum for communication between workgroup members.

 What is expected of an APSS workgroup Chair?

 Workgroup Chairs should be prepared to lead three sixty-minute calls per year.
 Foundation staff will participate in all calls to facilitate the agenda and to ensure uniformity across all workgroups.
 The role of “Chair” can be split between co-Chairs and delegated to members of their parent organizations, if applicable.